Xilinx/mlir-aie/tutorials/tutorial-2/tutorial-2a/README.md

   mlir_aie_clear_tile_memory(_xaie, 1, 4); // clear local data memory for tile(1,4)
 ```
 Following this code block, the only components that are not yet configured are the shim DMAs because they require some parameters obtained at runtime.
-In the case of our example vck190 platform, to configure the shimDMA using the libxaingine drivers, we pass in a virtual address to DDR.
+In the case of our example vck190 platform, to configure the shimDMA using the libxaiengine drivers, we pass in a virtual address to DDR.
 The general order that we call our host config APIs for shim DMA configuration are:
 1. Allocate buffers
 2. Configure shim DMAs
 3. Synchronize DDR cache (virtual address) with DDR physical memory as needed